aria-ml/dataeval/docs/reference/index.md

 ## Workflows

-Workflows perform a sequence of actions to analyze the dataset and make predictions
+Workflows perform a sequence of actions to analyze the dataset and make predictions.

 :::{toctree}
 :hidden: